nikbearbrown/brutalist-figma-claude/chapters/04-naming-as-an-api-contract.md

 # Chapter 4 — Naming as an API Contract

-> "A variable named `Color 3` becomes garbage at the other end.
-A variable named `color/brand/primary` becomes `--color-brand-primary` in CSS, `colorBrandPrimary` in Swift, and `color_brand_primary` in Android XML.
-The designer's naming decision is the API contract."
+*The designer's string in Figma is the engineer's identifier in six platforms simultaneously — and nobody told the designer.*

 ---

-## The Production Failure

-It is 2 PM on release day and the token pipeline is broken.
-The CSS output looks like this:
+Here is a failure that happened on release day.
+The token pipeline ran, the CI deployed, and the stylesheet that landed in production looked like this:

 ```css
 :root {